 Define Your Brand's Personality

 Think of your brand as a person.
 Is it friendly and conversational?
-Bold and authoritative?
+Bold and expert?
 Playful and quirky?
-Your guidelines should clearly outline your brand’s personality traits so that every piece of content — a tweet, a blog post, or an email — feels like it’s coming from the same voice.
+Your guidelines should clearly outline your brand's personality traits so every piece of content feels like it's coming from the same voice.

 Dos and Don'ts: Keep It Clear

-Help your team stay on track with examples of the right (and wrong) ways to express your brand.
-If your voice is fun and engaging, you might say, “We keep things light and relatable — no corporate jargon allowed.”
-On the flip side, list out things to avoid, like overly formal language or phrases that don’t match your brand’s vibe.
+Help your team stay on track with examples of the right and wrong ways to express your brand.
+If your voice is fun and engaging, you might say, "We keep things light and relatable — no corporate jargon allowed."
+List out things to avoid, like overly formal language or phrases that don't match your brand's personality.

 Know Your Audience

-Your brand voice should speak directly to the people you’re trying to reach.
+Your brand voice should speak directly to the people you're trying to reach.
 Who are they?
 What do they care about?
-What kind of language resonates with them?
-Your guidelines should include audience insights so that every piece of content feels personal and relevant.
+What kind of language connects with them?
+Your guidelines should include audience insights so every piece of content feels personal and relevant.

-Even small details — like whether you use contractions, how formal your punctuation is, or if emojis are fair game — play a big role in shaping your brand’s tone.
-Make it easy for everyone on your team to stay consistent by setting clear rules around things like sentence structure, word choice, and formatting.
+Even small details play big roles in shaping your tone.
+Things like whether you use contractions, how formal your punctuation is, or if emojis are appropriate all matter.
+Make it easy for everyone on your team to stay consistent by setting clear rules around sentence structure, word choice, and formatting.

 Source: Toptal